 - Nazi-occupied France – “TonTon’s Story” – Forced Labor in France during the Shoah (STO), “Crossing the Boundary line to the Free Zone” – personal stories, Armenian Genocide & the Holocaust.
 View 5-minute excerpts of her parents’ & uncle’s oral histories from Steven Spielbergs Survivors of the Shoah: http://youtube.com/bevmargo

-- “Uniting the diaspora with social media” – using the Internet and Facebook to fill in the blanks of family histories decimated by genocide – connecting survivors, documenting and identifying victims
+- “Uniting the diaspora with social media” – using the Internet and Facebook to fill in the blanks for families decimated by genocide – connecting survivors, documenting and identifying victims

 - First Nations and Cultural Genocide